chriseteka/aviron/README.md

         final DynamicCpuLimit dynamicCpuLimit = new DynamicCpuLimit(everyday);

-        // Event though the profile has resolution base on minutes the
+        // Even though the profile has a minute resolution the
-        // 'formatProfilesAsTableByHour' function prints the overview table
+        // 'formatProfilesAsTableByHour' function prints the overview
-        // for simplicity at an hour resolution! final String s = dynamicCpuLimit.formatProfilesAsTableByHour();
+        //  table at an hour resolution for simplicity! final String s = dynamicCpuLimit.formatProfilesAsTableByHour();
         System.out.println(s);
     }